gamernetwork/gastatsdash/README.md

 Statsdash
 =========

-A basic summary of all your Google Analytics properties, broken down by some territories.
+A simple email reporting tool for all your Google Analytics properties.
 Not especially useful if you only have one account.

-Output in nice HTML form, with a filter to make it email safe in case you want to email it to your managers :)

 Uses Google Analytics API v3.